9 SaaS Website Best Practices

 Aside from helping you differentiate your company from a growing list of competitors, your B2B SaaS website often serves as your first impression for potential customers.
 Think of it as a 10-second elevator pitch, considering most users leave web pages after 10-20 seconds.

-A website’s architecture includes elements such as:
+A SaaS websites architecture includes elements such as:

 - Your site’s layout